gwu-libraries/social-feed-manager/docs/intro.rst

 Technical and staffing considerations
 -------------------------------------
 Social Feed Manager is locally hosted and requires a system administrator to set up and manage the application in a Linux (Ubuntu 12.04) environment.
-Storage requirements vary depending on usage of the application: collecting data account-by-account is less space-consuming than connecting to the streaming APIs, which create large files.
+Storage requirements vary depending on usage of the application: collecting data account-by-account requires less storage than connecting to the streaming APIs, which accumulates large files.

-Archivists, librarians and other service administrators use a web-based interface to add new users and specify keyword queries.
-Researchers can directly download user tweets data from the web interface after signing into the site using their own Twitter credentials.
+Archivists, librarians and other service administrators, as determined by the library, use a web-based interface to add new Twitter users, specify keyword queries, and create sets of accounts.
+Researchers may directly download user timeline data from the web interface after signing into the site from an institutional IP address and using their own Twitter credentials.
+Currently, all captured user timeline data is available in the researcher interface and is not separated by researcher account.
 Accessing files generated from the streaming APIs requires mediation by a system administrator.

 Development and community
 -------------------------